 While detailed engineering and design has not been performed for Alternative PLR-3: Strategic Undergrounding, at this screening level of analysis, there is no available information to suggest that the alternative is infeasible.
-Golden Hill Road is an existing road which may have underground utilities (e.g., water, sewer, natural gas, communications, etc.) within the roadway or sidewalk, but these existing utilities should be able to be negotiated.
+Germaine Way, Wisteria Lane, and Golden Hill Road is an are existing roads which may have underground utilities (e.g., water, sewer, natural gas, communications, etc.) within the roadway or sidewalk, but these existing utilities should be able to be negotiated.
 It is likely that Alternative PLR-3 would be more expensive than the proposed overhead approach, but at this point in time, CPUC does not have evidence to suggest that any increased cost from undergrounding the line would render the project economically infeasible.